-Can Lower Crossed Syndrome Be The Cause Of Your Pain?
+Can Lower Crossed Syndrome Be The Cause Of Your Pain in Knoxville TN?

-Can Lower Crossed Syndrome Be The Cause Of Your Pain?
+Can Lower Crossed Syndrome Be The Cause Of Your Pain In Knoxville TN?

 Lower crossed syndrome gets its name due to muscles being tight and weak across from each other in the lower body.
 The common presentation includes weak abdominal muscles and a weak gluteus maximus.
 The tightened muscles include the paraspinal muscles and the hip flexors.
 Upon visual inspection sufferers will have a noticeable hyperlordosis in the lumbar spine and anterior tilt of the pelvis.
 A common symptom is difficulty sitting up from a supine position due to weak abdominal muscles.
 The specific muscles involved can lead to back pain, hip pain, or both.